 I have a another CT Scan scheduled in January to take a closer look at my pancreas.
 This CT Scan will be stronger and will check for additional pancreatic cysts that may have been missed on the first CT Scan, and whether or not the current cyst shows any growth.

-It was explained to us that sometimes one can get a cyst that remains stagnant for many years; in which case they simply leave it alone and keep a close watch on it.
-But if the cyst grows, I have already opted to have it surgically removed so I can kick this little demon to the curb!
+It was explained to us by my surgeon that sometimes one can get a cyst that remains stagnant for many years; in which case they simply leave it alone and keep a close watch on it.
+But if the cyst grows, surgery, chemotherapy and/or radiation may be necessary in order to treat it.
 Nevertheless, I am forever grateful that this was caught early.

 What We’ve Learned